google/modernstorage/docs/README.md

 ## Is it ready?
 It's in progress!
 Our current version is **{{ lib_version }}**.
 As it's an alpha release, we're expecting API breaking changes between releases.
-While it always seems risky to rely on an experimental library, we're enforcing storage best practises (including Scoped Storage), which developers aren't always aware of.

 We're looking for a stable release in 2022 (we don't have yet a precise date).
 We actively listen to your feedback to make ModernStorage the default library for storage interactions on